-our leadership behaviour and the impact it has upon others - in particular, the people we lead and work with.
+Self awareness is about understanding our leadership behaviour and the impact it has upon others - in particular, the people we lead and work with.

-we choose our patterns of thinking and behaviour - and if we want to, we can create a new way of thinking and leading that is more effective not only for our teams, but it lights us up too.
+Implicit in this idea is the knowledge that we choose our patterns of thinking and behaviour and if we want to, we can create a new way of thinking and leading that is more effective not only for our teams, but it lights us up too.